VisaJE/doomsday-tetris-2/README.md

 ## Dependencies
 * SDL2 library
 * SDL_TTF, which also comes with it own dependencies.
-* Some font which should be named arial.ttf in the source folder.
+* Some font which should be named font.ttf in the source folder.
 * Rapidjson

 ## Configuring